As Southwest flight cancellations continue, Buttigieg vows to hold airline accountable - KESQ

 Relief is still a few days away for passengers booked with Southwest Airlines this week, as the beleaguered airline continues to grapple with what US Transportation Secretary Pete Buttigieg has referred to as a complete meltdown of the system.

-Out of the nearly 2,700 cancellations already made for Wednesday flights within, into or out of the United States as of 1:15 a.m.
-ET, 2,497 of them are operated by Southwest, according to flight tracking website FlightAware.
-Meanwhile, the website shows the airline has already canceled another 2,392 flights for Thursday.
+Out of the 2,743 cancellations already made for Wednesday flights within, into or out of the United States as of 5:30 a.m.
+ET, 2,505 of them are operated by Southwest, according to flight tracking website FlightAware.
+Meanwhile, the website shows the airline has already canceled another 2,348 flights for Thursday.

 Buttigieg says he spoke directly to Southwest CEO Bob Jordan on Tuesday about the thousands of flights that have been canceled this week with no immediate indication of when passengers can rebook.